Have a High Fantasy story of a group of heroes traveling the world in order to fulfill their quest? Then you must include a map!

 P.C.
 Hodgell includes many maps in her Chronicles of the Kencyrath series, drawn in a consciously Tolkien-influenced style, as well as plans of many of the cities and fortresses encountered.
 The most recent book, To Ride a Rathorn, has four pages of maps in the front and eight pages of more detailed maps in the back.

-* By the end of 90s, the Star Wars Galaxy had received a map that established the key regions and locations for a couple dozens of major planets.
-By the end of the 2000s, Star Wars Galaxy had received a full Atlas, with over 60 astro-maps and precise locations of over 4,500 planets.
+By 2000, the Star Wars Galaxy had a map establishing the key regions and locations for a couple dozens of major planets.
+By 2010, it had a full Atlas, with over 60 astro-maps and precise locations of over 4,500 planets.

 The New Jedi Order series included a galaxy map marked with key star systems and regions in its hardcover editions.
 The black swathe showing the Yuuzhan Vong conquests was updated as the series progressed.